craigschlegel/registrations-for-the-events-calendar/readme.txt

 = The form is not hidden initially.
 Why is that? =

 It's likely that you have a javascript error somewhere on that page.
-Try disabling other plugins or switching themes to see i this corrects the issue.
+Try disabling other plugins or switching themes to see if this corrects the issue.

+= How do I disable registrations for a specific event? =

+By default, registrations are enabled for every event.
+You can disable registrations for a specific event by checking the appropriate box on the "Edit Event" page or on the "Registrations" tab "Overview" page.

+= Can I set a deadline for when registrations are accepted? =

+You can configure an offset for how long registrations will be available relative to the event start time

+= What do I do if I have a request or need help? =

+Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
 = 1.1 =
 * New: Added support for a phone number input field.
-This can be added to the form and everywhere else user data is normally available
+This can be added to the form and data can be used everywhere else user data is normally available
 * New: Added the ability to customize how phone numbers are validated.
 Enter accepted number of digits for your needs on the "Form" tab "Phone" input options
 * New: Added the ability to disable registrations for specific events.
 This can be done either on the "Edit Event" page or on the "Registrations" tab "Overview" page.
+* New: Added the ability to set a deadline for registrations.
+This can be configured on the "Form" tab.
+* New: Several more fields including the ical download url and venue address information can be added to confirmation email.
+* New: Added support for a recaptcha spam detection field.
+Simple math question that robots can not answer correctly.
+* Tweak: Move form location setting to the "Styling" area on the same tab.
-* Fix: Fixed display issue when viewing the "Registrations" tab on small devices
+* Fix: Fixed display issue when viewing the "Registrations" tab on small devices.
+* Fix: Fixed issue where venue title would not update when the venue was changed for an event.

 = 1.0 =
 * Release